cjaiello/Slack-Karma-Bot/README.md

 ## Local Setup
-(This is long, but most of it is what you'd do to set up any Slack bot.)
+(This is long, but ~50% of it is what you'd do to set up any Slack bot, regardless of whether or not you use Heroku to host the app server.)

 ### Fork the Repository
 * Fork this repository so it's in your account